 Creating a world-class employee experience is no longer a ‘nice to have.’
 It’s a necessity to survive.
 In the world of workforce management, you can see that businesses are more often turning to their WFM solution to help improve their employee engagement and happiness.

 And why not?
-If you in an instant can see how your workforce are feeling, what their opinions are, what they want, and what they need - then your employee engagement doesn’t just have lift off, it’s soaring into the stratosphere.
-The best WFM apps allow you to do this with employee engagement features - such as pulse surveys, recognition and rewards - built into them.
+If you in an instant can see how your workforce is feeling, what their opinions are, what they want, and what they need - then your employee engagement doesn’t just have lift off, it’s soaring into the stratosphere.
+The best WFM apps allow you to do this with employee engagement features - such as pulse surveys, recognition, and rewards - built into them.

-The benefits having engagement as a core part of your WFM software are:
+The benefits of having engagement as a core part of your WFM software are: